The Simpsons Guy: Plot

 Peter creates a comic for the Quahog newspaper, but its misogynistic humor angers local women.
-When an attempt to calm them makes things worse, the Griffins flee Quahog.
-Their car is stolen at a gas station, stranding them outside Springfield.
-At the Kwik-E-Mart, Homer Simpson introduces himself.
+When an attempt calming them fails, the Griffins flee Quahog escaping the angry townspeople.
+Their car is stolen at a gas station, leaving them stranded outside Springfield.
+At the Kwik-E-Mart, Homer Simpson introduces himself and takes them to the Springfield Police Department, where they are turned away by Chief Wiggum.

 The Simpsons put up the Griffins in their house.
-Bart and Stewie become friends.
+Bart shows Stewie his slingshot, teaches him how to skateboard, and prank calls Moe, and the two become friends.
+When Nelson Muntz bullies Bart, Stewie kidnaps and tortures Nelson, initially without Bart knowing.
 Lisa tries finding Meg's talent.
-When she realizes Meg is a natural at the saxophone, she becomes jealous.
+When Lisa realizes Meg is a natural at the saxophone, she becomes jealous.
 Chris and Brian take Santa's Little Helper for a walk.
 Brian tries teaching Santa's Little Helper independence, but he runs away.
-Marge notices Santa's Little Helper is missing, so Chris and Brian fake his presence until he returns.
-Homer and Peter discover Peter's car in the possession of Hans Moleman when he accidentally runs Peter over.
+Lois and Marge notice that Santa's Little Helper is missing, so Chris and Brian fake his appearance until he returns.
+Peter and Homer unsuccessfully try finding Peter's car, discovering it in the possession of Hans Moleman when he accidentally runs Peter over.

-The men celebrate at Moe's Tavern, but their relationship sours when Peter introduces Homer to Pawtucket Patriot Ale, revealed to be an imitation of Duff Beer.
-Duff, represented by the Blue Haired Lawyer, files a lawsuit against Pawtucket Brewery for patent infringement, with Peter forced to defend the brewery in court in front of similar characters from both shows and presiding judge Fred Flintstone to save Quahog.
+The men celebrate at Moe's Tavern, but their relationships sour when Peter introduces Homer to Pawtucket Patriot Ale.
+The drink is revealed to be an imitation of Duff Beer with a new label.
+Duff, represented by the Blue Haired Lawyer, files a lawsuit against Pawtucket Brewery for patent infringement, with Peter forced to defend the brewery in court, in front of similar characters from both shows and presiding judge Fred Flintstone rescuing Quahog.
 Despite declaring that both Pawtucket Patriot Ale and Duff Beer are imitations of Bud Rock, Fred rules in favor of Duff.